wmo-im/csv2bufr/docs/source/example.rst

 Customising the mapping file (bufr-mappings-edited.json)
 --------------------------------------------------------

-Editing the bufr mappings file to map to the above example csv data we have:
+Editing the bufr mappings file to map to the above example CSV data we have:

 .. literalinclude:: resources/bufr-mappings-edited.json